-- To apply the patch, remove the protective liner from one side of the patch.
+- To apply the patch, remove the protective liner from 1 side of the patch.
 Place the sticky side of the patch to the application site, then remove the second side of the protective liner.
-Press the patch down firmly until the edges stick well.
+Press the patch down firmly for 30 seconds until the edges stick well.
 If you have questions about how to apply the patch, check with your doctor or pharmacist.

 - After 24 hours, remove the used patch.
 Do not touch the sticky side.
 Fold the patch in half with the sticky sides together.
 Discard patch out of the reach of children and away from pets.

 - Wash your hands thoroughly with soap and water after applying or removing a patch.
 Do not touch your eyes before you have washed your hands.
 If contact with the eyes happens on accident or if your eyes become red after you have held the patch, rinse right away with water.
 Call your doctor if symptoms do not go away.

 - You may wear the patch while bathing, swimming, or showering.
 Make sure the patch does not come loose during these activities.

 - Avoid exposing the application site to direct heat (eg, heating pads or electric blankets, heat lamps, saunas, hot tubs, heated water beds, prolonged direct sunlight) for long periods of time.

 - Wear only 1 patch at a time.
 Be sure that you remove your old patch before you apply a new one.
 Wearing more than 1 patch at a time can lead to severe and sometimes deadly overdose.
 Change the patch at about the same time each day.

 - Do not use bandages or tape to hold down loose patches.
 Do not reapply patches that have fallen off.